 Same Service; Different Body Parts

-As we explain here, “If you are treating a patient, and he or she presents with a second diagnosis that is either related to the original diagnosis or is a complication resulting from the original diagnosis, you’ll need to complete a re-evaluation and create an updated plan of care.”
+As we explain in this blog post, “If you are treating a patient, and he or she presents with a second diagnosis that is either related to the original diagnosis or is a complication resulting from the original diagnosis, you’ll need to complete a re-evaluation and create an updated plan of care.”

 Let’s say you’re treating a patient following surgery to repair tears in the anterior cruciate ligaments (ACL) in both knees.
 If, for example, you provide 15 minutes of e-stim on each side, you would combine the time and bill for a total of 30 minutes—or 2 units—of 97032 (e-stim).